 Poppulo enables communicators to easily create roundups of company news and support leadership communications through email.
 In 2018, Poppulo added a mobile app to their offer, further strengthening their position in the market.
 Since then, they have been focused on delivering improvements and updates to the app.

-Bananatag was founded in 2012.
-Their platform supports employee communicators in creating emails through a simple drag-and-drop interface that integrates with the company's email client and distribution lists.
+Before getting acquired by Staffbase, there was Bananatag founded in 2012.
+This platform was meant for supporting employee communicators in creating emails through a simple drag-and-drop interface that integrates with the company's email client and distribution lists.

-Bananatag is a solution that is best suited for companies that use emails as their primary tool for communication with their employees.
-Bananatag doesn’t yet provide a mobile app, which means it is best suited for companies looking to engage primarily their corporate workers.
+This extension is best suited for companies that use emails as their primary tool for communication with their employees.

 Internal Communications Apps: What’s Best For You?